 A Human Resources Management application could be created from the following services:

 - An Employee Administration Service to manage hiring, changes in status, and termination.

 - A Salary and Review Administration Service to manage salaries and employee performance reviews according to corporate standards.

 - An IT Security Service to manage the addition and removal of access rights for employees according to their role and employee status.

 - A Payroll Service provided securely over the Internet by an outside provider.

-An HR Department Portal Service providing a web browser based user interface for members of the HR department presenting the functions of the above services.
+An HR Department Portal Service provides a web browser-based user interface for members of the HR department presenting the functions of the above services.